 To the southeast of drill hole #1, a magnetic high has been identified along the eastern edge of the magnetic corridor.
 This target is along the eastern edge of a copper bearing hydrothermal breccia that was drilled in 2017.
 Its location along a very sharp magnetic boundary at an interpreted intersection of the same NW trending lineament crosscutting the SW Magnetic Target makes it a priority.

-The Company intends to conduct additional IP Ground work on specific Zulema targets prior to developing drilling plans which it expects to conduct in 2021.
+The Company intends to conduct additional IP Ground work on specific Zulema targets prior to developing drilling plans which it expects to conduct in late 2022 after review of the updated Chilean Constitution.

 Tierra de Oro (TDO), Chile